Higgs-Induced Gravitational Waves: the Interplay of Non-Minimal Couplings, Kination and Top Quark Mass: Probing the top-quark mass with gravitational waves

 for modes reentering during radiation-domination, and by

-for modes reentering during the stiff phase of kination, with $k_{\rm pivot}=0.002 \text{ Mpc}^{-1}$ the pivot scale at which $\mathcal{H}_{\rm max}$ is measured \cite{Planck:2018jri}, $f_{\rm pivot}$ the frequency of the pivot scale, $f_{\rm ht}$ the frequency corresponding to the Hubble scale at the end of reheating and $n_t$ the spectral tilt of inflationary perturbations.
-It is interesting to notice that the IR stochastic inflationary background is within reach of low-frequency detectors for sufficiently high kination scales.
-Consequently, two detection windows can simultaneously measure the kination scale in the low frequencies and the characteristics of the spectrum at higher frequencies.
+for modes reentering during the stiff phase of kination, with $k_{\rm pivot}=0.002 \text{ Mpc}^{-1}$ the pivot scale at which $\mathcal{H}_{\rm max}$ is measured \cite{Planck:2018jri}, $f_{\rm pivot}$ the frequency of the pivot scale, $f_{\rm ht}$ the frequency corresponding to the Hubble scale at the end of heating and $n_t$ the spectral tilt of inflationary perturbations.
+It is interesting to notice that the IR stochastic inflationary background could be within reach of low-frequency detectors for sufficiently high kination scales, even though in this case the self-consistency of the procedure becomes potentially compromised.
+In this regime, two detection windows could simultaneously measure the kination scale in the low frequencies and the characteristics of the spectrum at higher frequencies.
 In this way, the full parameter space $(\mathcal{H}_{\rm kin}, m_t, \nu)$ would be reduced to $(m_t, \nu)$ with a precise relation between $m_t$ and $\nu$.
-However, breaking this last degeneracy is a more complicated task that requires either the detection of the peak of the phase-transition signal or the detection of the knees in the spectra indicating the size of the Hubble scale at reheating.
-Indeed, while the peak frequency is mostly dependent on the top mass, the non-minimal coupling parameter $\nu$ is the main actor in the duration of the heating stage, see \cite{Laverda:2024qjt}.
-The combination of a GW detection with constraints on the reheating temperature would, therefore, be able to characterise the Higgs effective potential at high scales.
+However, breaking this last degeneracy is a more complicated task that requires either the detection of the peak of the phase-transition signal or the detection of the knees in the spectra indicating the size of the Hubble scale at heating.
+Indeed, while the peak frequency is mostly dependent on the top-quark mass, the non-minimal coupling parameter $\nu$ is the main actor in the duration of the heating stage, see \cite{Laverda:2024qjt}.
+The combination of a GW detection with constraints on the (re)heating temperature would, therefore, be able to characterise the Higgs effective potential at high scales.